 The Lake Eyre Basin covers almost one sixth of Australia and is one of the world’s largest internally draining river systems.
 It supports a range of nationally important natural, social, cultural and economic values including unique and endangered plant and animal species.

-Lake Eyre Basin Intergovernmental Agreement for more information.
+Visit Lake Eyre Basin Intergovernmental Agreement for more information.